alphagov/government-service-design-manual/service-manual/phases/beta.md

 ## Outputs
 At the end of the beta phase, you'll have:

-* delivered a public, end-to-end prototype of the service
+* delivered a (private or public) end-to-end prototype of the service
 * a collection of prioritised work to be done (your backlog)
 * a [user testing plan](/service-manual/user-centred-design/user-research/index.html)
 * [accurate metrics and measurements](/service-manual/measurement) to monitor your KPIs